tweaselORG/docs.tweasel.org/content/en/usage/setup.md

 sudo npm i -g tweasel-cli
 ```

-The libraries, on the other hand, should be installed locally in a project (i.e. without `-g`), for example for cyanoacrylate:
+The libraries, on the other hand, should be installed locally in a project (i.e. without `-g`), for example for `cyanoacrylate`:

 ```sh
 npm i cyanoacrylate